FanDuel promo code: Get up to $3,000 in bonus bets for Celtics-Spurs, Lakers-Timberwolves on Tuesday, March 10

 Get the latest FanDuel promo code for Tuesday's NBA and college basketball games

 Tuesday features an 11-game NBA slate as well as plenty of college basketball, creating ample contests to claim the newest FanDuel promo code, which gives new users up to $300 in bonus bets every day for 10 days, with a maximum bonus of $3,000.
 Boston's Jayson Tatum (Achilles) will play his third game for Celtics vs. Spurs at 8 p.m.
-ET.
+ET as San Antonio is a 3.5-point favorite at FanDuel Sportsbook, with the over/under at 221.5.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.